 Scientific and academic relations are likewise diverse.
 There are more than 200 partnership agreements between universities and research institutions, as well as lively academic exchange.

-The double taxation agreement, an agreement to combat customs fraud and agreements on cooperation on battery research, energy transition issues and self-driving vehicles, as well as the cooperation agreed in 2019 on addressing the past, also underpin Germany’s efforts to further expand cooperation with Taiwan in the business, cultural, education, science and research sectors.
-A memorandum of understanding on the mutual recognition of driving licences was added in December 2019, in 2020 the two sides agreed on the introduction of automated border controls and a Joint Declaration of Intent on air services in July 2021.
+The double taxation agreement, an agreement to combat customs fraud and agreements on cooperation on battery research, energy transition issues and self-driving vehicles, as well as the cooperation agreed in 2019 on addressing the past, also underpin Germany’s efforts to further expand cooperation with Taiwan.
+These agreements were supplemented in December 2019 by a memorandum of understanding on the mutual recognition of driving licences.
+In 2020, the two sides agreed to introduce automated border controls.
+In July 2021, a Joint Declaration of Intent on air services and in March 2023, a memorandum of understanding in the area of legal assistance and another in the area of science and research were signed.